China's Jilin reports 895 new local COVID-19 cases

 Of the newly confirmed infections, 453 were reported in the city of Jilin, and 430 were reported in the provincial capital Changchun, with one case in critical condition.

+The infections in the cities of Jilin and Changchun accounted for more than 90 percent of the province's total.

+There were additional 3,868 people who tested positive for COVID-19 in initial screening and were waiting for further diagnosis as of Monday noon in the province.

-In the face of the surging cases, local authorities have conducted multiple rounds of mass nucleic acid testing and built makeshift hospitals to contain the latest outbreak.
+In the face of the surging cases, local authorities have conducted multiple rounds of mass nucleic acid testing and built makeshift hospitals.

+Strict travel restrictions have also been unveiled to curb the spread of COVID-19.

+The province has announced temporary suspension of trans-provincial and trans-city travel starting from Monday, especially for citizens in Changchun and Jilin.

-Community workers are in full swing to make sure COVID-19 prevention and control measures are implemented.
+Community workers are working to make sure COVID-19 prevention and control measures are implemented.

 Photos